 Rosalind Morris: I'm an educator, so I believe in education.
 And I believe education is the only means by which people can change their minds.

 The people who are coming from Zimbabwe into the informal sectors and into the mining sector are often not as uneducated as you might imagine.
 College students come to work periodically to pay their fees.
 People who were hoping to finish school to go into ordinary kind of business tracks like tourism or hotel management or whatever, who found themselves cast out of school at the 11th, what we would call in here in the US, 11th grade, they are zama zama.
-There is always people who have only two or three years of education who are zama zama-ing.
+There are always people who have only two or three years of education who are zama zama-ing.
 So it's a hugely diverse group and there are all sorts of different levels of education

 SOUNDBITE FROM THE DOCUMENTARY: WE ARE ZAMA ZAMA